bobkatla/beam/docs/users.rst

 Optionally you can also run BEAM from your favourite IDE .
 Check the below section on how to configure and run BEAM using Intellij IDEA.

+There is a way to watch real-time graphs from a BEAM run, see :ref:`real-time-graphs`.

 Running BEAM with Intellij IDE
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^